 The Bodhisatta was once Indra, king of the gods.
 The king was a cruel man, and he was disgusted by everything old.
 If he saw an old cart, he had it destroyed; if he saw an old woman, he would hit and frighten her; and if he saw an old man, he would belittle him, such as making him roll around on the ground like an acrobat.
 And the king’s friends did the same.
 So when people in the kingdom grew old, they went away to live in a remote border region, beyond the reach of the king.
-And since people could no longer care for their parents, they went to hell when they died.
+And since people could no longer care for their aging parents, they went to hell when they died.

 The Bodhisatta noticed the population of heaven was shrinking, and when he learned the reason he came up with a plan to humble the king.
 He took the form of an elderly man wearing rags and drove a crazy old cart, pulled by old oxen, past the king.
-The king, making a solemn procession around the city upon his bedecked royal elephant saw the Bodhisatta and ordered his men to remove the cart.
+The king, making a solemn procession around the city upon his bedecked royal elephant, saw the Bodhisatta and ordered his men to remove the cart.
 But the Bodhisatta had made himself visible only to the king, so the men could not intervene.
 Then the Bodhisatta smashed two jars of buttermilk on the king’s head.